 After brief instruction, we were led out to the field where the elephants basically roam free.
 The first elephant we came up to was a “little” guy, just nearly a year old but still weighing over 1000 pounds.

-Note: many people have asked why he has a rope around his neck, it’s basically like a leash we use for dogs.
-Many of the young elephants don’t realize their strength, and when they get excited, they can accidently knock down visitors, so it more just for precaution and guidance.
+A couple of people have asked why he has a rope around his neck.
+It’s basically like a leash we use for dogs.
+Many of the young elephants don’t realize their strength, and when they get excited, they can accidentally knock down visitors!
+It is just for precaution and guidance.

-He was so lively and playful, and kept trying to steal my water bottle!
+These cute babies are so lively and playful!
+This one kept trying to steal my water bottle from me!

-After a little time with him, the handler took us over to cut up sugar cane, elephants’ favorite dessert!
+After playing with the babies, the handler took us over to cut up sugar cane: an elephant’s favorite dessert!
 It’s no easy task cutting the sugar cane up with a machete, but it was worth it to see the elephants go crazy for it.
-And no, it’s not lost on me that we were paying to basically do the trainers chores haha! 😉
+And no, it’s not lost on me that we were paying to basically do the trainers chores haha!

 Armed with our baskets full of “dessert,” we headed back to the open field where the elephants seemed to have multiplied!
 There were so many of them, all eager to get a trunkful of the goodies in our baskets.